- Written by Kevin R. Lee Kevin R. Lee

 The Evans cherry, Prunus cerasus, is an excellent small red cherry-producing tree that we will talk about later.
 The Evans and most of the edible shrubby cherries will be dealt with elsewhere in the chapter called Hardy Prairie Fruit.
 I will include here the Mayday, Schubert, Amur, the native chokecherry and the pincherry.

 The Mayday, Prunus padus, is another extremely popular tree, for good reason.
 It is usually the harbinger of spring, first to leaf out, followed shortly by its incredible white cloud of blossoms covering the tree.
 In maturity it can be a large tree.
 I once saw one in Crescent Heights standing at about 60 feet, but 30-40 feet is more common.
-Grey pewter bark and usually multi-trunked, it makes a good, quite wide shade tree.
+With grey pewter bark and usually multi-trunked, it makes a good, quite wide shade tree.
 With dense growth pattern by nature, all of the cherries like to be thick.
 Overpruning, too much thinning is a common mistake.
 Each type of tree is best left to its nature.
 Pruning a cherry that opens it up like a poplar is a mistake and a stressed tree.
 So the idea of crossing branches always being removed does not work with the cherries; nature knows best.

 The Swedish Mayday is a somewhat smaller variety with pink flowers, very nice.